chaxus/ran/packages/docs/src/article/designMode.md

 ### 5.3 代理模式

-> Proxy Pattern：Provide a proxy for an object, and this proxy object controls access to the original object.
+> Proxy Pattern: Provide a proxy for an object, and this proxy object controls access to the original object.

 ![](../../assets/article/designPattern/代理.png)